mdenet/fameexercise/README.md

 1. The middle left panel is where you will write your transformation code using the [Epsilon Transformation Language (ETL)](https://eclipse.dev/epsilon/doc/etl/).
 It already contains a basic transformation.
 2. In the middle right panel, you will be able to see an object diagram of the model your transformation has produced, if it has been successful.
 3. The lower left panel is a console view, which will show output from the running transformation, if any.
 This will show error messages, but you can also send text there by including print statements in your code.
-Try adding `"Hello World".println();` at the start of your ETL script and run it to see how this works.
+Try adding `"Hello World".println();` just above the line that reads `t.title = s.title;` and run the ETL script to see how this works.
 4. In the bottom right corner, you can see the definition of the meta-model of the language in which your output model will be produced.
 This tells you what classes, attributes, and relationships you need to fill out.

 Click on the green run button in the ETL panel and see what happens.
 Compare the object diagram of your model with the object diagram of the transformation result.
 Follow the ETL description to understand how this is produced.